 - Can better protect this sensitive data, both against leaks and against unauthorized or unethical use?

 Enrollment.
-CSCI 2390 is a graduate-level class, but undergraduates are very welcome!
+CSCI 2390 is a graduate-level class, but undergraduates are very welcome to enroll!
 Please check the prerequisites and email Malte if you're unsure whether you meet them.